Updated: Nov 8, 2021

 The health benefits of eating green foods every day are almost endless!
 Cancer protection, strengthens the immune system, heals our gut, helps us lose weight and protects against heart disease are just a few of the many health benefits we gain by eating something green every day.

-I've always been passionate about nutrition science and how we can heal our bodies naturally.
+I've always been passionate about eating, cooking, nutrition science and how we can heal our bodies naturally.
 I'm not the type of person to take pharmaceuticals for a long time.
 Don't get me wrong.
 Pharmaceuticals have their place for immediate health issues.
 Unfortunately, we've been conditioned to believe that eventually we will need pharmaceuticals just to live.
 It doesn't have to be that way!

 WHY EAT SOMETHING GREEN EVERYDAY?

-When it comes to nutrition, the very simple concept of eating something green everyday helps us achieve optimal health.
+The very simple concept of eating something green everyday helps us achieve optimal health.
 Why?
 Chlorophyll.
 In any green food, such as kiwi, spinach, broccoli or matcha tea, chlorophyll is abundant.
 Chlorophyll is rich in nutrients and is studied for blood-building properties, potential cancer fighting properties and helps clear up skin conditions.
 (Source: Medical News Today)